SAP/spartacus-docs/contributing_to_docs/writer-guide.md

     1. Above the **Message** text field, click the **Commit** button, which appears as a ✓ checkmark symbol.

+        You have now committed your work and are ready to push it.

-1. Push your work with the command `git push`.
+1. In the terminal, push your work with the following command:

+    ```bash
+    git push
+    ```

     The first time you push your work with this command, Git returns an error similar to the following:

     ```bash
-    fatal: The current branch doc/GH-123 has no upstream branch.
+    fatal: The current branch doc/GH-42 has no upstream branch.
     To push the current branch and set the remote as upstream, use

-    git push --set-upstream origin doc/GH-123
+    git push --set-upstream origin doc/GH-42
     ```

     In your shell app, copy-paste the command from the error message and hit **Enter**.
-This command pushes your work, and simultaneously sets up the remote copy of your branch that you are pushing to
+This command pushes your work, and simultaneously sets up the remote copy of your branch that you are pushing to.
+You only have to do this the first time you push a commit.
+After that, you only ever need the `git push` command to push your updates.

+    When you push your commit, the work on your local branch is uploaded (pushed) to the remote branch.
+Now, anyone who tries to access this branch can see the work you have done (that is, all the work that you have pushed so far).

 1. Create a pull request.

-   Always send your pull request to the `develop` branch.

-   The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can send your pull request to the `master` branch.
+    The first time that you push a commit, Git returns a response in the terminal that includes a link to create a pull request (PR).
+Open this link and create a pull request.
+The steps are quite similar to creating a GitHub issue.

+    Until your pull request is merged, you can continue pushing updates to it, so it is a good idea to create a PR when you push your first commit.

-   The PR requires a minimum of one approver.
+    **Note:** The pull request requires a minimum of one approver.
 Always include a senior writer as one of the approvers.

 1. Merge your pull request.

-   If you merged your updates to the `develop` branch, the updates will be staged until the next release of the Spartacus libraries, at which point they will be published by the documentation release master.

-   If you merged your updates to the `master` branch, the updates will automatically trigger Jekyll to rebuild the GitHub pages site.
-The changes will show up after a few minutes (you may need to empty your cache to see the updates).
+   When your pull request has been approved, and all checks are green on the pull request page in GitHub, click the **Squash and merge** button.
+The page refreshes to display a header field with a proposed merge message, and a body field that includes a list of your commit messages.
+Edit these fields if you wish, then click the **Confirm squash and merge** button.

+   Your work is now merged...
+Congratulations!

+   **Tip:** If you add a line at the bottom of the body, such as "Closes GH-xxx" or "Fixes GH-xxx", where `xxx` is the number of your GitHub issue, when your PR is merged, the GitHub issue #xxx is closed automatically.
+You can use this to close the ticket that you opened in the first step of this workflow.
+If you don't add this line, you can always close your issue manually, later on.

+1. Delete your branch.

+    On the pull request page in GitHub, as soon as your PR is merged, you see the option to delete the original branch.
+To avoid the repository getting cluttered with branches that are no longer needed, it is a good idea to delete your branch after your work has been merged.
+If you have not deleted your branch from the PR page after you merged your pull request, you can always delete your branch with the following command:

+    ```bash
+    git branch -D [branch_name] && git push --delete origin [branch_name]
+    ```

+    For example, if you just merged work from branch `doc/GH-42`, then the command to delete is the following:

+    ```bash
+    git branch -D doc/GH-42 && git push --delete origin doc/GH-42
+    ```

 ## Updating the Sidebar